 One of the reasons customers choose to use WordPress is the vast array of plugin options.
 These are extra features you can add to your website, and you literally have thousands to choose from.

 As I mentioned earlier, you can install a plugin that lets you translate the page to reach a wider audience.
 Alternatively, you might install a dedicated SEO plugin to improve your search ranking.

-9. Add pages and posts
+9. Add pages and blog posts

 The most important thing… what you post on your shiny new website.
 From the WordPress dashboard, click posts, then click new post.
 Input your content and when you are happy with it, click publish.
 It really is that easy!